rwjdk/CodeRag/README.md

 ## How to run locally
 In order to clone and run this repo locally, you will need the following Azure Resources
 - An Azure OpenAI Service Resource ([How to Guide for setup](Guides/HowToCreateAnAzureOpenAiServiceResourceInAzure.md))
-- An Azure SQL Database (for VectorStore)
+- An SQL Server 2025 or Azure SQL Database (for VectorStore)
 - (Optional) A GitHub Account with a configured Fine Grained Token
   - Needed permissions: `Read access to code and metadata` + `Read and Write access to pull requests`